 She is the terrible one who has a dreadful face.
 Her hair is disheveled and she wears a garland of freshly cut human heads.
 Her ear ornaments are the corpses of children.
 Her fangs are dreadful, and her face is fierce.
 Her breasts are large and round, and she wears a girdle made of severed human hands.
 Blood trickles from the corners of her mouth and makes her face gleam.
 She makes a terrible sound and lives in the cremation ground, where she is surrounded by howling jackals.

-Her upper right hand makes the gesture of assurance and her lower right hand, the sign of granting favors.
+Her upper right hand makes the gesture of assurance and her lower right hand is the sign of granting favors.
 She stands on the chest of Siva in the form of a corpse.
 She is eager to have sexual intercourse in reverse fashion with Mahakala.
 She has a bluish complexion and is lustrous like a dark cloud.
 She wears a satisfied expression.
 Her tongue lolls.
 She smiles.

 Early History of Kali

 The earliest references to Kali date to the medieval period (around 600 ce).
-They usually place her on the periphery of Hindu society or on the battlefield.
-Original texts (puranas) involve Kali for success in war and victory over one’s enemies.
+They usually place her on the periphery of Hindu society or the battlefield.
+Original texts (Puranas) involve Kali for success in war and victory over one’s enemies.

-In terms of her early history, it is evident Kali is primarily a goddess who threatens stability and order.
-Although she may be said to serve order in her role as slayer of demons, more often than not she becomes so frenzied on the battlefield, intoxicated on the blood of her victims, that she herself begins to destroy the world that she is supposed to protect.
-Thus, even in the service of gods, she is dangerously and likely to get out of control.
+In terms of her early history, it is evident Kali is a goddess who threatens stability and order.
+Although she may be said to serve an order in her role as the slayer of demons, more often than not she becomes so frenzied on the battlefield, intoxicated on the blood of her victims, that she begins to destroy the world that she is supposed to protect.
+Thus, even in the service of gods, she is dangerous and likely to get out of control.

 Kali and Tantrism

 So it is clear that tantric sadhana (spiritual endeavor) featuring Kali was common in Kashmir at an early period.
 An important image in Kashmir Tantrism is the sakti cakra, described as a wheel of energy symbolizing the evolution and dynamics of consciousness.
 Sometimes the main wheel has additional wheels within it, representing different types of consciousness, or phases in the cognitive process, and those wheels are identified with ‘the twelve Kali’s’.

 Although Siva is usually said to be the source of the tantras, the source of wisdom and truth, and Parvati, his spouse, to be the student to whom the texts are given, many of the tantras emphasize the fact that it is Sakti (personified as Parvati, Kali, and other goddesses) who is immediately present to the adept.
-For the tantric adept it is her vitality that is sought through various techniques aimed at spiritual transformation; therefore it is she who is affirmed as the dominant and primary reality.
+For the tantric adept it is her vitality that is sought through various techniques aimed at the spiritual transformation; therefore it is she who is affirmed as the dominant and primary reality.

 The Primordial Mahavidya